Fatima Zaidi: Career

-Community

-In 2020, Zaidi became the Co-Chair of the #Tech4SickKids council for SickKids Hospital.
+In 2020, Zaidi became the co-chair of the #Tech4SickKids council for SickKids Hospital.

-Awards & Recognition
+Awards and recognition

-Since 2016, Zaidi has won two Top 30 under 30 awards by Marketing Magazine and Bay Street Bull, the Young Professional of the Year by Notable Life, Veuve Clicquot’s Bold Future Award, The Women in Content Marketing Award, Bay Street Bull's Woman of the Year, and one of Flare Magazine’s Top 100 Women.
+Since 2016, Zaidi has won two Top 30 under 30 awards by Marketing Magazine and Bay Street Bull, the Young Professional of the Year by Notable Life, Veuve Clicquot's Bold Future Award, The Women in Content Marketing Award, Bay Street Bull's Woman of the Year, and one of Flare Magazine's Top 100 Women.